 The long history of Iran is clearly seen when you look at a list of the most popular sights of the country.
 Mosques, bazaars, ruins, gardens… Various architectural monuments from a time period of thousands of years.
 Iran is the most picturesque country I’ve ever visited, although only few of the sights actually reveal their beauty in pictures.
 The mosques and other structures are just too big to really fit on a single frame.

 Because the sights of Iran are not so well known in other countries, seeing them for the first time can be a positive surprise.
-Still, I have to admit that there isn’t too much variety in the higlights.
+Still, I have to admit that there isn’t too much variety in the higlights of a guided tour of Iran.
 After a few days intense days of traveling, seeing yet another massive mosque didn’t really impress anymore, no matter how great or unique it was supposed to be.

 The ruins of Persepolis were an example of a historically significant place that didn’t really have that punch when you visited it for real.
 Yes, you could see how impressive the place had once been and the carvings and statues that remained were fascinating, but the ruins just weren’t that mindblowing.
 After all, all that remained of the place were the pillars, stairs and other stone formations that had lost all their original vivid colors.